ChemeketaCS/csweb/content/assignments/cs161/scorecurver/index.md

 #### char getLetterGrade(int score, double mean, double stdDev)

-Calculate a letter grade based on a score, a mean and standard deviation
+Calculate a letter grade for one score given a mean and standard deviation based on the logic described above.

+Examples:

+Given a score of 70, mean of 80.0, and std deviation of 11.9: The score is 10 below the mean.
+That is more than 0.5 times the standard deviation below the mean but less than 1.0 standard deviations below the mean.
+That means a grade of 'D'.

+Given a score of 96, mean of 80.0, and std deviation of 11.9: The score is 16 above the mean.
+That is more than 1.0 standard deviations above the mean.
+That means a grade of 'A'.

 {{% alert warning %}}
 A solution without these functions will take a significant penalty even